WoltLab/docs.woltlab.com/pages/php/php_code-style_documentation.md

  */
 ```

-The only exception to this rule is if the class overwrites the `create()` method which itself has to be propertly documentation then.
+The only exception to this rule is if the class overwrites the `create()` method which itself has to be properly documentation then.

 The first and second line makes sure that when calling the `create()` or `getDecoratedObject()` method, the return value is correctly recognized and not just a general `DatabaseObject` instance.
 The third line tells the IDE (if `@mixin` is supported) that the database object editor decorates the database object and therefore offers autocompletion for properties and methods from the database object class itself.